Protecting the future with the UN's 17 SDGs

 preserving natural resources

-The theme of conserving natural resources calls for a transformation of production processes by favouring the recycling of materials andeco-sustainability, as well as new consumption habits (SDG 12).
-It also relies on sustainable agriculture (SDG 2) and the preservation of ecosystems on land (SDG 15) and in water (SDG 14).
+The theme of natural resource conservation calls for a transformation of production processes by promoting material recycling andeco-sustainability, as well as new consumption habits (SDG 12), also rests on 'sustainable agriculture (SDG 2) and the preservation of ecosystems on land (SDG 15) and in water (SDG 14).

 Protecting biodiversity